 Dependents' Educational Assistance

-Course of Study: Students must determine a major course of study and enroll in proper courses outlined in the current COCC catalog.
+Students must determine a major course of study and enroll in proper courses outlined in the current COCC catalog.
 VA will not pay for any courses already taken in which a passing grade has been received.
 Students are advised to work closely with an advisor.
-Please inform the Veterans Coordinator if a change in major occurs.
+Please inform the Veterans Certifying Official if a change in major occurs.

 Be sure to notify the VA at 1-888-442-4551 of any address changes.
 Benefit checks mailed to an old address could be returned to the VA and may take up to six months to have another one issued.

-Satisfactory Academic Progress: Veteran students are considered in good academic standing with the College when they maintain a GPA of 2.0 and a completion rate of 66.67% at the end of each term.
-A 0.0 GPA results in immediate termination of Veterans Educational Benefits.
+Veteran students are considered in good academic standing with the College when they maintain a GPA of 2.0 and a completion rate of 66.67% at the end of each term.

 Complete 12 required credits with a 2.0 grade or better in each class, paying for the courses at their own expense.
 Upon completion of the 12 required credits with a 'C' grade or better in each class, students can then submit a Veterans Petition requesting reinstatement of Veterans Benefits.
 If all courses apply towards the degree or certificate with the 'C' grade, certification will resume starting the term following the 12 credits.